aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 are expected to be received.
 (In some apps, this list may even change dynamically.)
 This, again, highlights the tension between security and
-functionality: PostMessage can be used for secure cross-origin communication, but only in the context where a whitelist of trusted origins is known.
+functionality: PostMessage can be used for secure cross-origin communication, but only when a whitelist of trusted origins is known.

 ### Cross-Origin Resource Sharing (CORS)